Known limitations

 anything missed, kept off the per-block hot path.
 Workaround today: set [pools] transparent_initial_scan to your issuance high-water mark so the whole issued range is

-pre-exposed before scanning, and size transparent_gap_limit to your maximum
+pre-exposed before scanning, and keep transparent_gap_limit small, covering only the addresses

 One account per wallet